AdobeDocs/dynamic-media-classic.en/help/using/getting-disk-usage-information.md

 ---
 # Get disk usage information {#get-disk-usage-information}

-You can use the `disk_info` parameter to retrieve information about a company's disk space usage, as shown in the following example:
+You can use the `disk_info` parameter to retrieve information about disk space usage, as shown in the following example:

 ```as3
 https://s7ugc1.scene7.com/ugc/image?op=disk_info&shared_secret=d03b7e0b-c9dc-4c6c-af0b-419beeea1c63